 On receipt of a faculty member's complaint, the Faculty Council will appoint a Hearing Board within two weeks to investigate the matter.
-The complaint may be based on actions of committees or individual members of the College administration or faculty, and may deal with salary, assignment of space or facilities, and inequities of treatment.
+The complaint may be based on actions of committees or individual members of the College administration or faculty, and may deal with salary, review or tenure matters not directed at the Advisory Council, assignment of space or facilities, and inequities of treatment.
 The Hearing Board is not a decision making body, but is empowered to investigate the matter, take evidence, and make recommendations to appropriate individuals or groups in order to facilitate a resolution.

-The composition of a Hearing Board is determined by the Council, which each year establishes a randomly generated list of all eligible tenured faculty.
-On receipt of a faculty member's complaint, The Faculty Council will appoint a Hearing Board within two weeks to investigate the matter.
-Hearing Boards shall consist of five tenured faculty members drawn from a randomly generated list of all eligible, tenured faculty that the Faculty Council requests from Information Technology Services for each case.
-The random list excludes all members of the department or program involved; current Faculty Council members; members of the faculty with administrative appointments, with the exception of department chairs; faculty who are on leave or sabbatical; members of the Advisory Council who reviewed the case or of the current Advisory Council; and anyone who has written confidential letters related to the case.
+The composition of a Hearing Board is determined by the Council, which each year requests a randomly generated list of all eligible tenured faculty (see above and Section V.C.).
+Hearing Boards shall consist of five tenured faculty members drawn from that randomly generated list.
+The following faculty members are not eligible to serve on Hearing Boards requested in these cases: all members of the department or program involved and/or Review Committee; current or past members of Advisory Council who adjudicated the case when the complaint is against either the Dean or the President regarding a tenure decision; current Faculty Council members; members of the faculty with administrative appointments, with the exception of department chairs; faculty who are on leave or sabbatical; and anyone who has written confidential letters related to the case.
 For each grievance case, the Faculty Council selects the first three members of the Hearing Board from the top of the random list.
 At the conclusion of the selection of the first three members of the Hearing Board, the Faculty Council will continue to use the randomly generated list to select two additional members of the Hearing Board.
 These two selections will be made to assure diversity on the Hearing Board in terms of gender, discipline, race and/or any other characteristic that, in the opinion of the Faculty Council, is necessary to afford both the reality and the perception of a fair hearing.
 All individuals selected for the Hearing Board must state (1) their willingness to serve and (2) the absence of a conflict of interest in the particular case before the board.